Muqbil al-Wadi'i: On terrorism

-Al-Wadi'i made a number of statements against terrorism and attempted to advise Osama bin Laden against it, whom he blames - along with older movements like the Muslim Brotherhood - for many of the problems Muslims face today; he further commented in an interview:
+Al-Wadi'i made a number of statements against terrorism and said he attempted to advise Osama bin Laden against it, whom he blamed - along with older movements like the Muslim Brotherhood - for many of the problems Muslims face today; he further commented in an interview:

 I did in fact send my advice and warning (to bin Laden) but only Allah knows if it actually arrived or not.
 However, some of those people did come to us, offering their help and assistance in preaching and calling to Allah.
 Afterwards, we found them sending money, requesting that we distribute it among the leaders of various tribes; they were trying to buy rocket-launchers and machine guns.
 But I refused them and told them to never come to my house again.
 I made it clear to them that what we do is preach only and we don’t allow our students to do anything but that.